 How do I become a Householder or Homesharer?

 The first step of becoming a Householder or Homesharer is having a chat with your local Homeshare Coordinator.
-For the coordinator to find the best match for you, they need to get to know you.
-If you both feel that Homeshare is the right option for you, this is what will happen:
+For the coordinator to find the best match for you, they need to get to know you If you both feel that Homeshare is the right option for you, this is what will happen:

 You will be asked to fill in an application form with more details about yourself, your hobbies, your interests, and what you are looking for in a match (the support you would like as a Householder or can offer as a Homesharer).
 Your coordinator will go through this with you to make sure they have as much detail as possible to make a strong match.